imoralescs/imoralescs.github.io/javascript.md

 ### Types

 On Javascript we no have the concepts of classes, they only have two kind of types.
 Primitive and reference.
-Primitive types are stored as simple data type (Number, String, Boolean, Null, Undefined) and Reference or Comple type are stored as objects, which are really just reference to locations in memory.
+Primitive types are stored as simple data type (Number, String, Boolean, Null, Undefined) and Reference or Complex type are stored as objects, which are really just reference to locations in memory.

 #### Primitives